Originally published June 8, 2012. Updated October 9, 2014.

-Flame retardants do appear to present a threat to health and may potentially do more harm than good in a fire.
-A British study presented at the March 2012 national meeting of the American Chemical Society (ACS) found that flame retardants increase the danger of invisible toxic gases, which are the leading cause of death in fires.
-The lead researcher reported that today"s most widely used flame retardants contain the hazardous chemical element bromine and that they actually increase amounts of carbon monoxide and hydrogen cyanide released during fires.
+Flame retardants do appear to present a threat to health, and may potentially do more harm than good in a fire.
+A British study presented at the March 2012 national meeting of the American Chemical Society (ACS) showed that flame retardants increase the danger of invisible toxic gases, the leading cause of death in fires.
+The study found that today’s most widely used products contain the hazardous chemical element bromine, and that they actually increase amounts of carbon monoxide and hydrogen cyanide released during fires.

-Young children are most susceptible to the toxicity of flame retardant chemicals; they can ingest 10 times the amount adults do because they crawl around on the floor and put their hands and other objects into their mouths.
+Young children are particularly susceptible to the toxicity of flame retardant chemicals.
+They can ingest significantly more of these chemicals than adults because they crawl around on floors, then put their hands and other objects into their mouths.

-- Researchers from the University of California, Berkeley found that each 10-fold increase in levels of various brominated flame retardants in a mother's blood was associated with a 4.1 ounce drop in the baby's birth weight.
+- Researchers from the University of California, Berkeley found that each 10-fold increase in levels of various brominated flame retardants in an expectant mother's blood was associated with a 4.1 ounce drop in her baby's birth weight.

 Andrew Weil, M.D.